 Add additional metadata properties to define the relevant department, language, news type and so on.
 Now you will be able to filter your news based on these different criteria.
 It will also allow you to easily show personalized news on the different team or project sites, your home page (using a content search or search query web part that refers to content on the primary news site) or even in your internal newsletters.

 Now that you have all that information in one place you can use a third-party app (we would recommend JungleMail, but are obviously quite biased) to collect the data and create a personalized newsletter.
 Here you do not simply use mail merge, but also make use of a feature we call dynamic blocks.
 These dynamic blocks can show virtually any item that is relevant to the users of your intranet, by simply gathering it automatically from the right SharePoint list or library.
-We explain how this works in more detail in our JungleMail video tutorial (and you won’t even need any technical knowledge!).

 I hope this post made it clear why it is imperative to not think about the creation of your IA as something that will just sort itself out.
 If you want to get the most out of your intranet, SharePoint’s many functions, and above all, to save time and effort: designing a robust IA is the way to go.
 After all, it will last you years to come.